 recommends

-1 that ships complying with the International Convention for the Safety of Life at Sea, 1974, as amended, and other ships equipped with automated radiocommunication systems, includingAutomatic Identification Systems (AIS), Digital Selective Calling (DSC), and/or carrying alerting devices of the GMDSS should be assigned maritime mobile service identities in accordance with Annexes this Recommendation, as appropriate;
+1 that ships complying with the International Convention for the Safety of Life at Sea, 1974, as amended, and other ships equipped with automated radiocommunication systems, includingAutomatic Identification Systems (AIS), Digital Selective Calling (DSC), and/or carrying alerting devices of the GMDSS should be assigned maritime mobile service identities in accordance with Annexes in this Recommendationas appropriate;

-2 that ship, coast stations,andaircraftparticipating in search and rescue operations using digital selective calling equipment in accordance with Recommendation ITU-R M.493 should use their 9-digit numerical identities transmitted as a 10-digit address/self-identity, normally with a digit 0 added at the end of the identity (see also Recommendation ITU-R M.1080);
+2 that shipstations, including handheld DSC VHF transceivers, coast stations,and aircraftparticipating in search and rescue operations using digital selective calling equipment in accordance with Recommendation ITU-R M.493 should use their 9-digit numerical identities transmitted as a 10-digit address/self-identity, normally with a digit 0 added at the end of the identity (see also Recommendation ITU-R M.1080);

-3 that ship, coast stations, and non-shipborne stations using AIS equipment in accordance with Recommendation ITU-R M.1371 should use their 9-digit numerical identities;
+3 that ship stations, coast stations, non-shipborne stations and devices using AIS equipment in accordance with Recommendation ITU-R M.1371 should use their 9-digit numerical identities;

 4 for the purpose of ensuring compatibility with the GMDSS, the numbers, names and addresses of ship earth stations participating in international telecommunication services should be made readily available to all authorized entities by the telecommunication service providers concerned;

-5 that the guidance given in Annex 6 to this Recommendation should be employed regarding the reuse of MMSI, particularly those with three trailing zeroes.

 5

+5 that Administrations should employ the following measures to manage the limited identity resource, particularly for the reuse of MMSI with three trailing zeroes, in order to avoid depletion of MID and the corresponding MMSI series:

+a) implement effective national procedures for identity assignment and registration;

+b) provide the Bureau with regular updates of assigned MMSI numbers in conformity with RR No. 20.16;

+c) ensure that when ships move from the flag of registration of one administration to that of another administration, all of the assigned means of ship station identification, including the MMSI, are reassigned as appropriate and that the changes are notified to the Bureau as soon as possible (see RR No. 20.16).

+d) anMMSI assignment should be considered for reuse after being absent from two successive editions of List V of the ITU service publications or after a period of two years, whichever is the greater.

+Annex 1

+Maritime Mobile Service Identities - MMSI

-Annex 1 Assignment of identification to ship station
+Section 1 Assignment of identification to ship station

 1 Ships participating in the maritime radio services mentioned in recommends 1 should be assigned a nine digit unique ship station identity in the format M1I2D3X4X5X6X7X8X9where in the first three digits represent the Maritime Identification Digits (MID) and X is any figure from 0 to 9.
-The MID denotes the geographical area of the administration responsible for the ship station so identified.
+The MID denotes the administration having jurisdiction overthe ship station so identified.

 2 Restrictions may apply with respect to the maximum number of digits, which can be transmitted on some national telex and/or telephone networks for the purpose of ship station identification.